xalelax/blog/_posts/2019-03-19-time-nested-cv-with-sklearn.md

 In this short post, I will show how to perform nested cross-validation on time series data with the scikit-learn function [TimeSeriesSplit](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.TimeSeriesSplit.html);
 this function by default just splits the data into time-ordered Train/Test sets, but we will see that it is easy to bring a Cross-Validation set into the picture.
-I will also show how this procedure interacts with the `cv` argument that many models in scikit-learn use to perform cross-validation.
+I will also show how this procedure interacts with the `cv` argument that many models in scikit-learn can use to perform cross-validation.

 ## Introduction